Corporate Governance

 (2) The compensation structure is determined by giving consideration to providing motivation for sustained improvement in corporate performance and corporate value and securing excellent human resources.

-Specifically, for directors (excluding outside directors), compensation is composed of basic compensation, annual performance-linked bonus, and restricted stock compensation (for non-resident officers, phantom stock instead of restricted stock).
+Specifically, compensation for Directors, excluding Outside Directors, will consist of base compensation, annual performance-linked bonus, and compensation in restricted stock (for non-residents, phantom stock, instead of restricted stock).
 For outside directors, the Company pays only basic compensation in view of their roles of fulfilling monitoring and oversight functions of corporate management from an independent position.
 The total amount of compensation for individual directors and the levels of each compensation item are set for every position depending on difference in responsibility by utilizing the research data compiled by outside specialized agencies.

 (1) Policy for the Fixed Monetary Compensation